konflux-ci/architecture/ADR/0022-secret-mgmt-for-user-workloads.md

     c: d
 ```

-Since the determination of concrete namespace/k8s clusters from the environment is not trivial and is in process of evolution the concrete controller or process that transforms RemoteSecret's annotations to concrete values of `spec.target` is TBD.

 ### Security and Access Control

 * Access to the secret management backend should be restricted to authorized users and components.
 See the table for the access levels for different roles.